West Polesian: History

-Rare examples of irregular written use of local dialects were noted in Polesia in the 16th and 17th centuries already.
-In the 19th century, Franz Savich wrote poetry in Polesian, and later Nikolai Yanchuk.
-In 1901, certain Polesian words and phrases were used by Alexander Kuprin in his story "The Silver Wolf".
-In 1907, the first printed Polesian primer (Rusinski lemantar) in Latin script was published in Pinsk.

 The formation of the Polesian literary language itself began in 1988 thanks to the efforts of the philologist and poet Nikolai Shelyagovich.
-Then the social and cultural association "Polisse" (Полісьсе) was created and the development of a written norm of a special Polesian ("Yotvingian" in the terminology of Shelyagovich and his supporters) language began.
+Then the social and cultural association "Polesie" (Полісьсе) was created and the development of a written norm of a special Polesian ("Yotvingian" in the terminology of Shelyagovich and his supporters) language began.
 In 1990, a constituent conference was held, at which various ethnographic and linguistic problems of Polesia were discussed, and, in particular, the creation of a written Polesian language.